richardvenneman/appsignal-docs/source/appsignal/terminology.html.md

 way it's possible to see if the performance of an action was directly affected by a busy CPU or if the entire host was affected for longer periods of time.

+Learn more about what [CPU metrics](https://blog.appsignal.com/2018/03/06/understanding-cpu-statistics.html) mean on our blog.

 ## Elixir Alchemy

 Want to learn more about Elixir?
 In our email series Elixir Alchemy (1x p/mo)